limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 =====================================================
 ```

-The `robots.txt` probably doesn't conform to specifications or it'll will appear in the `nmap` scan.
-Now, I've two more directories - `admin` and `dev`.
+The `robots.txt` probably doesn't conform to specifications or it'll appear in the `nmap` scan.
+Now, I've two more directories — `admin` and `dev` to explore.

 ### Under Development

-This page contained interesting information.
-There's a link to `/dev/shell`, purportedly a web shell.
-Under the hood in the HTML source, there were SHA1 password hashes of members from the development team.
+This page `/dev` contains interesting information.
+There's a link to `/dev/shell`, I suppose, a web shell.
+Under the hood of the HTML source, there are SHA1 password-hashes of members from the development team.

 ![screenshot-2](/assets/images/posts/bulldog-walkthrough/screenshot-2.png)

-Let's clean up the hashes and submit to John the Ripper for offline cracking.
+Let's clean up the hashes and send them to John the Ripper for offline cracking.

 ```
 # curl -s 192.168.36.3/dev/ | sed '49,55!d' | awk -F': ' '{ print $2 }' | sed -r -e 's/(<br>)+<!--/:/' -e 's/-->/:::::/' > hashes.txt && john --format=raw-sha1 --wordlist=/usr/share/wordlists/rockyou.txt hashes.txt